kuzzleio/kuzzle-device-manager/doc/2/guides/measures-ingestion/index.md

 A Decoder is responsible for

-- declare the measures it will process
+1. declare the measures it will process
-- register a corresponding API action
+2. register a corresponding API action
-- modify the mapping of the collection containing the raw data
+3. (optional) modify the mapping of the collection containing the raw data
-- validate the format of the received data
+4. (optional) validate the format of the received data
-- extract measures from the received data
+5. extract measures from the received data

 ### Declaration of measures